-We promote opportunities for contributions and leadership.
+We promote opportunities for contribution and leadership.
+We cultivate self-advocacy skills and support self-determined goal-setting.

 We commit to ongoing learning and self-reflection about ourselves, our assumptions and our cultural identities.
 We honor and respect the culture and social identities of others as they see themselves – seeking to understand each person’s unique experiences and views – including the intersectionality of oppression.